DidactHQ/didact-docs/docs/quickstarts/write-a-flow.md

 }
 ```

-## ConfigureAsync
+## Configure

 Before we define *what* the Flow will do, we first need to define some top-level configurations and metadata for the Flow.
-These configurations will be saved to persistent storage when your class library plugin is loaded into Didact Engine, but to do that, we must implement the `ConfigureAsync` method from the `IFlow` interface.
+These configurations will be saved to persistent storage when your class library plugin is loaded into Didact Engine, but to do that, we must implement the `Configure` method from the `IFlow` interface.

 This method requires the `IFlowConfigurator` interface to set and save the metadata.
 However, rather than instantiating this construct, we instead inject it into `SomeFlow`'s class constructor and save it as a field.
+Once the configurations are made, we return the `IFlowConfigurator`.

 ::: warning Look familiar?
 If you think this looks like **dependency injection**, then you would be absolutely correct.
 It might sound silly to talk about dependency injection in a class library project since class libraries are not executables and do not have hosts, but we are essentially setting up the `Flow` for dependency injection *when it is loaded into Didact Engine*.
 More on that later.